Parekh03/Disaster_tweets_classification/README.md

 ![image](https://github.com/Parekh03/Disaster_tweets_classification/assets/110220047/e715a1e0-24f7-4558-8c2a-e1763cdf8a32)

-Moreover, I got to understand about the concept of **Data Leakage** while I was creating a 10% subset of training data for Universal Sentence Encoder (Model 7), and the need to resolve it.
+Moreover, I got to understand about the concept of **Data Leakage** while creating a 10% subset of training data for Universal Sentence Encoder (Model 7), and the need to resolve it.
 The process of addressing this issue has been included in the interactive notebook.

 ## 4. Results
-It is found that the **Universal Sentence Encoder (Model - 6)** performs the best among the other models when evaluated on the following evaluation metrics:
+It has been found that the **Universal Sentence Encoder (Model - 6)** performs the best among the other models when evaluated on the following evaluation metrics:

 **Accuracy - 82%**